Our mission is educating and empowering people to utilize Assistance Dogs to transform their lives.

 There are ways in which paws4people does not facilitate or certify the use of Assistance Dogs for children, specifically children with Autism.
 Due to our philosophy, training protocols, and focus on safety and success of our Assistance Dog teams, paws4people will not train, certify, or insure any Assistance Dog to be tether trained, or as a personal tracking/search and rescue dog.

-3) It enables the Assistance Dog to be insured under our Foundation liability insurance policy;
+3) It enables the Assistance or Facility Dog to be insured under our general liability insurance policy;

 Please see our Pay-It-Forward section below for more information.

-Dogs who are obtained from selected breeders and enter the training programs at seven to twelve weeks of age have above an 85% graduation rate as Assistance Dog level or higher.
+Puppies who are born in our Breeding Program and begin training literally the day of birth have a 99.9% graduation rate as Assistance or Facility Dog.
+Dogs who are obtained from selected breeders and enter the training programs at 7 to 12 weeks of age have above an 85% graduation rate as Assistance or Facility Dog.